wizgrav/rayglider/README.md

 Rayglider attempts to modernize glsl development and provide a powerful medium for artistic expression on the web.

-Every aspect of it is driven and configured solely in the editor utilizing RayGL, a glsl variant that provides a modular shader composition mechanism, asset handling and multi pass setup.
+Every aspect of it is driven and configured directly in the editor utilizing RayGL, a glsl variant that provides a modular shader composition mechanism, asset handling and multi pass setup.

 Audio reactivity gets some special love by the [Clubber](https://github.com/wizgrav/clubber) library.
 High quality modulators that tune to the music can be defined in the editor, also with glsl, and used to drive the visuals.